USA Motorcycles Brands

 Alligator Logo

-In addition to its unique appearance, the Alligator was distinguished by its emblem, which represented the image of a shield, the interior of which was filled with black.
-At the top of the shield is a blue stripe in the color of the US flag with five white stars.
+In addition to its unique appearance, the Alligator was distinguished by its emblem, which was an image of a shield, the inside of which was filled with black color.
+In the upper part of the shield, there was a blue stripe in the color of the U.S. flag with five white stars.
 Under it, repeating the contours of the shield, imitating the red stripes of the national flag, there are three letters – AAR.
-Modern copies of Alligator use the updated text emblem on the fuel tanks in the form of the inscription at the top – Dan Gurney (developer’s name).
-Below is the brand inscription in a handwritten font, a copy of the manufacturer’s lettering.
-Thus, a tribute to the engineering genius and history of the brand was paid with the new emblem.
+Modern copies of the Alligator use an updated text emblem on the fuel tanks in the form of an inscription at the top – Dan Gurney (the name of the developer).
+Below that is the company inscription in handwritten script, a copy of the manufacturer’s inscription.
+Thus, the new emblem was a tribute to the engineering genius and history of the brand.

 Arch